dentemple/VBA-Class-For-AS400-Automation-Objects/README.md

 # VBA Wrappers For AS400 Automation Objects

 A self-contained class file for use in your Access or Excel projects.
-This file contains late-binded class methods that allows you&#8212;the power user&#8212;to control an iSeries (AS400) client-side interface.
+This file contains late-binded class methods that will allow you&#8212;the power user&#8212;to control an iSeries (AS400) client-side interface.

 This file simply refactors IBM's Host Access Class Library (HACL) for readability and ease-of-use.